AswinKumar1/SPOT_ROBOT/README.md

 - **Basic Motion Control**: Implementing basic motion control scripts to maneuver SPOT within its environment.
 - **Mapping and Localization**: Integration of Google Cartographer for mapping and localization tasks, enabling SPOT to navigate autonomously.
 - **NLP Integration**: Incorporating NLP techniques to allow SPOT to interpret and respond to human commands more intelligently.
+- **LLM Integration**: Integrating with LLM models like Chatgpt, Llama and Llava for controlling and navigating the robot and creating a VQA chatbot over real-time voice commands.

 ## Future Work